bleutzinn/grav-plugin-add-page-by-form/README.md

 The **Add Page By Form** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows users to add a new page by filling in a form.

+This plugin uses the possibilities of [custom frontmatter](https://learn.getgrav.org/content/headers#custom-page-headers).
+By setting your own variables in the form page frontmatter a priori and optionally letting users override these variable values by filling in corresponding form fields you can transport these data into the new page frontmatter.

-A new page can also be a new blog post by setting the appropriate template.
+For example, a new page can act as a new blog post simply by setting the appropriate template variable in the form page definition (with the AntiMatter theme, this is `template: item`).
+That template value is inserted in the new page frontmatter and, so, will be used by Grav to display the new page.
-`textarea` fields can be enabled to show a markdown editor so users can add markup to text.

-## A note about Security
+## Security Warning

 Allowing anonymous visitors to create pages is a potential website security risk.
-It is advised to use the [Grav Login Plugin](https://github.com/getgrav/grav-plugin-login) so only logged in users can create pages.
-This plugin does not provide any security measures.
+It is **strongly advised** to use the [Grav Login Plugin](https://github.com/getgrav/grav-plugin-login) or the [Private Grav Plugin](https://github.com/Diyzzuf/grav-plugin-private) **to restrict the page creation to logged in users only**.

+This plugin itself does not provide any security measures.
 Please take this in consideration before using this plugin.

-## Installation
+## Installation and Configuration

 Typically the plugin should be installed via [GPM](http://learn.getgrav.org/advanced/grav-gpm) (Grav Package Manager):